 Other brisket and roast recipes you might enjoy:

 - 2 cups low-sodium beef broth or bone broth

-- Slurry thickener: 3 tbsp arrowroot starch, 6 tbsp (optional)
+- Slurry thickener: 2 tablespoons arrowroot starch, 2 tablespoons water (optional)

 - Add brisket back into the slow cooker until ready to serve.

-- Season brisket generously with salt, pepper, and garlic powder.
+- Season brisket generously with salt & pepper to taste.

-- Turn the Instant Pot saute.
+- Turn the on the pressure cooker to saute.
 Once hot, add oil and the brisket and sear a few minutes on both sides until browned.
 Remove brisket and set aside.

-- Add onion and garlic, and cook a few minutes, stirring frequently until the onion soft.
-Pour in broth and deglaze by scraping off any browned bits from the bottom with a wooden spoon.
-Add brisket back into the Instant Pot.
+- In a medium size bowl, mix together broth, Dijon mustard, garlic, salt, onion powder, and pepper.
+Pour mixture into the pressure cooker and deglaze by scraping off any browned bits from the bottom with a wooden spoon.
+Add brisket back into the Instant Pot, fat side up.

 - Select manual setting.
-Adjust pressure to high, and set time for 90 minutes.
+Adjust to high pressure & and set time for 25 minutes per pound of meat.
 Naturally for about 10 minutes, then quick release for remaining pressure.

-- Turn the instant pot/pressure cooker to “saute” and pour the slurry into the IP.
-Cook the gravy approximately 5 minutes, stirring frequently, until thickened.
+- If you are making gravy: Turn the pressure cooker to saute and pour the slurry into the pressure cooker.
+Cook the approximately 5 minutes, stirring frequently, until thickened.

 - Return the brisket to the Instant Pot until ready to serve.

 This post contains affiliate links, which means I receive money if you make a purchase using one of the links.
 For more about my disclosure policy see here: https://fitslowcookerqueen.com/about/disclosure-policy/